bwu99/nov2020_homework/README.md

 ## Assignment 3: EDA and forecast model
 #### Objective: create EDA and forecast model to predict RTLMP
+We need to analyze and create predictive modeling in daily basis as quantitive analyst.
+Create EDA using the data and make your model to predict RTLMP from the data.
+#### Data Files:
 In the data file **timeseries_data.xlsx**, you can find following timeseries (hourly):
 -	RTLoad: ERCOT real-time hourly actual load
 -	WIND_RTI: ERCOT real-time hourly wind generation